Brompton World Championship: Brompton World Championship 2013-14

 In 2013 and 2014 the Brompton World Championship took place in the Goodwood Motor Circuit, as part of the wider Orbital Festival cycling exposition.
 It features three main events, with separate prizes for the category winners in each event and then the grand prize for the overall victor of the Treble.

 800 entrants were expected in 2014.
 The Championship consists of a Le Mans style sprint start to the folded bikes before completing 4 laps – over 15 km – of the circuit.
-Dress code requires a suit jacket, shirt and tie with trousers/skirts/shorts according to participant preference, with all Lycra and sportswear strictly forbidden.

 Prizes are awarded to the three fastest male and female competitors, as well as the male and female Junior (between 12 and 18 years of age) and Veteran (over 50 years of age) winners.
 Teams of between 3 and 5 members are permitted and are placed according to the aggregated time of the team's top three finishers.
 There is also a prize awarded to the ‘Best Dressed’ male and female competitors.